What is Prison Break Race?

 Prison Break Race is for anyone who wants a challenge while having fun with friends.
 Whether you are a competitive runner wishing to participate in our Elite heat or just looking for a new challenge alone or with friends, Prison Break Race is for you!
-Our 5 km distance makes it accessible to all levels.
+Our 5 and 7.5 km distance makes it accessible to all levels.
 Feel free to help your fellow runners on the obstacles or ask for help yourself.
 If you are unable to complete an obstacle, you can perform 20 burpees to continue your escape.
 If you don’t know what a burpee is, check out a how-to video here.

 Is Prison Break Race Dangerous?

 Not if you follow the safety instructions.
 The risk of injury on obstacle courses is no higher than trail running.
 In addition, a medical team will be on hand if needed.

 Obstacles along the course are varied and will test your ability to run, climb, crawl, cross a body of water, carry loads up and down steep trails, cross fences, maintain your balance and help your fellow inmates escape.
 And of course you need to outsmart/outrun the guards between obstacles.
 For obstacles in deep water bodies, there is always a detour option for non-swimmers.

 What is the minimum age to register for Prison Break Race?

 Participants must be atleast 14 years old on race day to run.

 How long with the race take to complete?

 5km of trail running plus 30 obstacles can take 30-75 minutes or more.